Leafwing-Studios/Emergence/design/src/glossary.md

 ### Clipboard

-Similar to blueprints, the clipboards allows the quick reuse of factory layouts.
+Similar to blueprints, the clipboard allows the quick reuse of factory layouts.
 A set of entities can be marked to be copied and then pasted at a different position at a later time.
 Usually, the entities are not built directly, but only pasted as placeholders.